bl4ck5un/tc-website/content/getstarted.md

 #### Application setting

-Suppose Alice wants to stand up a flight insurance service in the form of a smart contract `FlightInsurance`.
+Suppose Alice wants to set up a flight insurance service in the form of a smart contract `FlightInsurance`.
 A user can buy a policy for her flight by sending money to the `FlightInsurance` Contract.
 `FlightInsurance` offers a payout to the user should her insured flight be delayed or cancelled.
 (Unfortunately, TC cannot detect whether you've been senselessly beaten and dragged off your flight by United Airlines.)